 Tumors of the bone, either primary can affect the hip region and cause pain.
 In addition to that tumors elsewhere in the body might metastasize to this region.

-Legg-Calve-Perthes disease occurs when blood supply is temporarily interrupted to the femoral head resulting in insufficient flow which makes bone die, making it brittle and poor in healing.
+Legg-Calve-Perthes disease occurs when blood supply is temporarily interrupted to the femoral head resulting in an insufficient flow which makes bone die, making it brittle and poor in healing.

 Legg-Calve-Perthes disease can affect children of nearly any age but most commonly occurs between ages 4 and 8 and is most common in boys than in girls.